 In order to obtain a Livestock or Fowl Permit you must first send a (pre-approval) letter to the Director of Denver Animal Protection at 1241 W Bayaud Ave, Denver, CO 80223, with the following information:

 1. If the request is approved, a pre-approval letter will be issued to the owner.

 2. The owner must contact zoning to finalize request (720) 865-3000.

-If Zoning approves the request, the owner will need to send a copy of the zoning approval letter to the Director of Animal Control.
+If Zoning approves the request, the owner will need to send a copy of the zoning approval letter to the Director of Denver Animal Protection.

 The owner then must purchase the permit from the following location:

 Denver, CO 80223